acidlemon/mirage-ecs/README.md

 mirage-ecs supports token authentication, basic authentication and Amazon OIDC authentication by Application Load Balancer for web browser access (excludes requests for `/api/*`).
 You can use multiple authentication methods at the same time.

+For `/api/*` requests, mirage-ecs allows access by token authentication only.

 If you configure multiple authentication methods, mirage-ecs checks the methods in order token, Amazon OIDC, and basic.
 When some method succeeds, mirage-ecs allows access.

 ```yaml